vuejs/vetur/docs/FAQ.md

 - Downgrading TS to a version before 3.4 and enabling `vetur.useWorkspaceDependencies`.
 You'll not get support for new TS syntaxes, such as optional chaining.
 - Use [Composition API](https://composition-api.vuejs.org).

+## Template Interpolation auto completion does not work

+You are running into the same issue as above — not typing return type of `computed`.
+Please add [JSDoc](https://github.com/vuejs/vetur/issues/1707#issuecomment-686851677) or [TS types](https://vuejs.org/v2/guide/typescript.html#Annotating-Return-Types) for computed properties.

 ## Vetur cannot recognize my Vue component import, such as `import Comp from './comp'`

 - You need to add `.vue` extension when importing SFC.

 More details at: https://github.com/vuejs/vetur/issues/423#issuecomment-340235722

-## .vue file cannot be imported in TS file.
+## .vue file cannot be imported in TS file

 You need to add `declare module '*.vue'` in your dts files: https://github.com/Microsoft/TypeScript-Vue-Starter#single-file-components.

-## Install from source.
+## How to build and install from source

 To build and install the extension from source, you need to install [`vsce`](https://code.visualstudio.com/docs/extensions/publish-extension).